SisyphusRex/k-assignment-6-flaskdatabase/README.md

 4. 12/11/24 Filtering table by Active (true, false) using radio buttons not working.
     * Currently, you can sort the table by all headers except for Price Ascending because I am trying to work out how to simultaneously filter the table by Active using radio buttons.
 Price ascending is the "test button" for the moment

+5. 12/11/24
+    * I tried making a utils class that houses the sorting methods until I realized that each beverage attribute would have to have a method for both ascending and descending order.
+I did some research and there is a lambda function I could pass, but that is beyond the scope of this project

+6. 12/11/24
+    * jquery click listener responds to clicking on table header when it should only be rows